CoRT: Complementary Rankings from Transformers: Appendix: Implementation Details

-\textbf{Re-ranker Training Details.} Our BERT re-ranking experiment utilized the pretrained "\texttt{bert-base-uncased}" model, hosted by \emph{HuggingFace} \cite{wolf19}.
-We used the same optimizer settings than for \projname{} except for the learning rate, which we empirically set to $5\times10^{-5}$.
-The batch-size has been set to 8 and accumulated the gradients of 16 batches before performing one update step.
-Originally, we trained dedicated model instances for varying numbers of candidates in Section \ref{s:reranking}.
-However, we found that a model that is trained with negatives from the \topx{1000} BM25 ranking generally performs better than a model that only uses the \topx{100} candidates.
-Hence, all re-ranking models have been trained on random negatives from the \topx{1000} candidates of the corresponding first-stage ranking.
+Our BERT re-ranking experiment utilizes the pretrained "\texttt{bert-base-uncased}" model, hosted by \emph{HuggingFace}.
+We use equal optimizer settings than for \projname{} except for the learning rate, which we empirically set to $5\times10^{-5}$.
+We use a batch-size of 8 and accumulate the gradients of 16 batches.